S

 }

-🔧 Development Performance
+Development Performance

 Local Development Optimization

-# Monitor query performance in development
+# Monitor function performance in dashboard

 # Run performance baseline tests